 A willful disregard for truth makes a mockery of real issues of public interest, public safety.

 Americans, hiding behind clouded lenses, have allowed this polarizing with a little help from social media and search engine algorithms.
 As we now know, during the 2016 election, duplicitous actors were silencing democracy.
 These democracy silencers manipulated the vulnerabilities of our echo chambers–our online “groups,” search preferences, habits, etc. For the sake of human dignity, we should all take a deep breath, step outside of our narrow-mindedness (and our “red” and “blue” boxes), and apply a little objectivity.
 (Maybe a little humanity, too?)

 Silencing Democracy–Our Incredible Means of Measuring Credibility

-Moore’s Side of the Scale–30+ Witnesses, 9 Alleged Victims, and Moore’s Backtracking on Formerly-Made Assertions (Hedging)
+Moore’s Side of the Scale: 30+ Witnesses, 9 Alleged Victims, and Moore’s Backtracking on Formerly-Made Assertions (Hedging)

-- The Washington Post, who first reported on the allegations, interviewed over 30 witnesses–OUTSIDE of the accusers–who corroborated the reports.
+- The Washington Post, who first reported on the allegations, interviewed over 30 witnesses aside from the accusers.
+They corroborate accusers’ reports.

 - In an interview with Sean Hannity, Moore said he could not remember whether he “dated” some of the girls: “I do not remember speaking to a civics class.
 I don’t remember that.
 I do not remember when we … I seem to know or remember knowing her parents … that they were friends.
 I can’t recall the specific dates because that’s been 40 years, but I remember her as a good girl.
 But neither of them have ever stated any inappropriate behavior.
 She didn’t say anything.
 They said about me…”

 - When Moore was more pointedly asked whether he dated a nineteen-year-old when he was in his 30s (not a crime, but relevant given the accusations), he said, “If I did, I did . . . .”
 (Things that make you go ‘hmm.’)

-- Consider that More has admitted (and subsequently denied) knowing and possibly dating the girls between the ages of seventeen and nineteen at the time in question.
+- Consider that More has admitted (and subsequently denied) knowing and possibly dating the women who were between the ages of seventeen and nineteen at the time in question.
 Interestingly, it seems he only denies the allegations of involvement with the women who were fourteen and sixteen at the times of alleged incidents.
-Interestingly, those two accounts (which detail very similar patterns of behavior as those in the other acknowledged accounts) are the only two that would more certainly land him in legal trouble.
+Those two accounts (which detail very similar patterns of behavior as patterns in his admissions) are the only two that would more certainly land him in legal trouble.
 (Wobble, baby, wobble, baby, wobble.
 He’s seems to be all over the place.)

-- After Moore said he knew none of the women, several produced evidence of his signatures on postcards, yearbooks, etc. with messages allegedly inscribed by Moore.
+- After Moore said he knew none of the women, several produced evidence.
+They brought forward their postcards, yearbooks, etc. with messages allegedly inscribed by Moore.
 The distinct Moore signature appeared authentic (see below).

-Nelson’s Side of the Scale–1 Date & Place “Annotation”Beneath Moore’s Signature in Nelson’s Yearbook (NOT a Forgery)
+Nelson’s Side of the Scale: One Date & Place “Annotation”Beneath Moore’s Signature in Nelson’s Yearbook

 Exhibit A: During an interview with ABC News, the reporter asked Nelson if she added “notes” below Moore’s inscription in her yearbook, and she said, yes, she had added the date and the place below his words to her.